 This is an interesting tool that will basically allow you to start investing with as little as $5.
 But can you really make money with the Stash app?

-Since it popped into my Verizon rewards section I downloaded it for ourselves, and decided to give it a once-over in an attempt to answer this question.
+Since it popped into my Verizon rewards section I downloaded it for myself, and decided to give it a once-over in an attempt to answer this question.
 Here’s what I learned.

 Getting Started: What Is Stash?

 Stash is basically an investing app, not a way to make consistent income unless you are investing in stocks that pay dividends.
 These are becoming more and more common, and for good reason.
 Gone are the days where you need an expensive and cumbersome stock-broker to handle transactions that should be easy… and Stash is just one example of several new apps that have been designed specifically for this purpose.

 The Google Play Store says this about the app in its description…

 Learn how to invest with Stash and start building your investment portfolio today!

 The app has 4 stars on Google Play, which is pretty impressive.
 It has been reviewed by just over 3,000 users, and has been downloaded over 500,000 times!

 But what is the app itself like?
 Here’s a look at the inside.

 When I first opened the app, I was greeted with a screenshot of the inside.
 Here’s a screenshot of the screenshot (yes that was a cheesy thing to say… no I do not regret it).